Annkkitaaa/Data-Analysis/EDA project-1/README.md

 Data Source: The dataset used for this project can be found in the data/ directory.

-Project Contents
+#### Project Contents
 The project is organized as follows:

-data/: This directory contains the dataset used for the analysis.
+Data: This directory contains the dataset used for the analysis.
+EDA project-1/diwali.csv

 notebooks/: This directory contains Jupyter notebooks with the code used for the EDA.
 The notebooks are organized as follows: